xinwenfu/tst-dht-lab--pcb-2/README.md

 4. Log into the Ubuntu VM, within the *Terminal*, run /ls/dev to see ttyACM0 (Note it may appear as ttyUSB0).
   - When the mcro-usb cable of the IoT kit is unplugged from your host computer, ttyACM0 disappears.

-**Note**: It appears that the CP210x USB to UART Bridge VCP Driver has some issues.
-The following are some troubleshooting tips.
+**Note**: If there are issues, the following are some troubleshooting tips.
   - Make sure the correct micro usb cable is used.
 The micro usb is like the one used for phones for both data communication and power supply.
   - Try different USB ports on the computer and see which one works.
   - Sometimes, unplugging the micro usb cable and plugging it back in will address the issue.